jolyonb/olxcleaner/errors.md

 ## Warnings

+- `BadCourseLink`: An internal /course/ link points to a location that doesn't exist.

+- `BadJumpToLink`: An internal jump_to_id link points to a url_name that doesn't exist.

 - `CourseXMLName`: The master file was not called `course.xml`.

+- `DateOrdering`: A date setting appears out of order with another date setting.

 - `EmptyTag`: A tag was unexpectedly empty (e.g., a `chapter` tag had no children).

 - `ExtraDisplayName`: A tag has a `display_name` attribute when it shouldn't.

 - `MissingDisplayName`: A tag is missing the `display_name` attribute. edX will fill a generic name for you.

+- `MissingFile`: A file appears to be missing from the static directory.

 - `MissingURLName`: A tag is missing the `url_name` attribute. edX will provide a garbage 32-character name for you, but everything is cleaner if you provide a nice name yourself.